Plot: A boy who has a bad Christmas ends up accidentally summoning a festive demon to his family home – Krampus (2015).

-Some horror fans might not like how comedic Krampus is at times, not helped by the marketing not really pointing this out, but if you enjoy well-acted and produced horror with a comedic edge then this film is right up your street and joins Black Chrismas and Die Hard on my alternative Christmas list.
+Some horror fans might not like how comedic Krampus is at times, not helped by the marketing not really pointing this out, but if you enjoy well-acted and produced horror with a comedic edge then this film is right up your street and joins Black Christmas and Die Hard on my alternative Christmas list.

 If you liked: Tucker & Dale vs Evil, The Evil Dead, Zombieland